-If you want to use Cross-Site Request Forgery (CSRF) protection for your application, first you must enable this feature in the mobile services cockpit.
+If you want to use Cross-Site Request Forgery (CSRF) protection for your application, first you must enable this feature in the SAP BTP cockpit.
 See Defining Application Security for more information.

 Once CSRF is enabled, you must then construct network requests to handle this.
 See Cross-Site Request Forgery Protection for more information.

 Data protection is associated with numerous legal requirements and privacy concerns.
 In addition to compliance with general data privacy acts, you must consider compliance with industry-specific legislation in different countries.